google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 - [Notifications](https://googlechrome.github.io/samples/web-bluetooth/notifications.html) - start and stop characteristic notifications from a BLE Device.
 - [Device Disconnect](https://googlechrome.github.io/samples/web-bluetooth/device-disconnect.html) - disconnect and get notified from a disconnection of a BLE Device after connecting to it.
 - [Get Characteristics](https://googlechrome.github.io/samples/web-bluetooth/get-characteristics.html) - get all characteristics of an advertised service from a BLE Device.
+- [Get Descriptors](https://googlechrome.github.io/samples/web-bluetooth/get-descriptors.html) - get all characteristics' descriptors of an advertised service from a BLE Device.

 ### Combining multiple operations